Mowgli: Legend of the Jungle: Plot

-In a jungle in India, the giant Indian python seer Kaa watches as Shere Khan, a treacherous Bengal tiger, breaks 'jungle law' by killing a family of humans.
-Bagheera, a panther, finds a surviving infant boy and takes him to Nisha and Vihaan's family of Indian wolves.
-Tabaqui, Shere Khan's hyena lackey, spots the boy before being chased away.
-The 'man-cub' is brought before the wolf council, where Bagheera buys the boy's life with a kill and strong-arms Baloo, a Himalayan brown bear, into serving as his fellow guardian.
-Shere Khan arrives to kill the child, but Akela, leader of the wolf pack, declares that the boy is under the pack's protection.
-Shere Khan warns that when Akela misses his prey, the tiger will return to kill the boy.
+In the jungles of India, the gigantic Indian python seer Kaa watches as Shere Khan, a sadistic Bengal tiger, breaks "jungle law" by killing a family of humans.
+The black panther Bagheera finds a surviving infant boy and takes him to Nisha and Vihaan's family of Indian wolves, but the child is spotted by Shere Khan's striped hyena lackey Tabaqui.

+The "man-cub" is brought before the wolf council, where Bagheera strong-arms Baloo, a Himalayan brown bear, into serving as his fellow guardian.
+Shere Khan arrives to kill the child, but Akela, leader of the wolves, declares that the boy is under the pack's protection.
+Shere Khan warns that when Akela misses his prey, he will return to kill the boy.

-The child, known as Mowgli, is adopted by Nisha and raised with the wolves.
-Years pass, and Mowgli encounters Shere Khan, who has antagonized the nearby 'man-village' by breaking jungle law—killing the villagers’ cattle.
-Mowgli falls into a tiger trap set by the village, but is saved by Hathi, an Indian elephant missing half a tusk.
-Bagheera reveals to Mowgli that he is human, but Mowgli is determined to complete 'the Running', the test to earn full membership in the pack.
-Bagheera urges Mowgli to leave the jungle for the village, where he will be safe from Shere Khan.
-Watching the village from afar, Mowgli learns of the existence of fire.
+The child, now known as Mowgli, is adopted by Nisha and raised with the wolves.
+Years pass, and Mowgli encounters Shere Khan, who has antagonized the nearby "man-village" by killing their cattle.
+Mowgli falls into a tiger trap set by the villagers, but is saved by an Indian elephant missing half a tusk.

+Bagheera reveals to Mowgli that he is human, but Mowgli is determined to complete "the Running" – the trial to earn full membership in the pack.
+Bagheera urges Mowgli to leave the jungle for the village, where he will be safe from Shere Khan; watching the village from afar, Mowgli learns of the existence of fire.
-During the Running, as Bagheera chases the young wolves, Mowgli uses his ability to climb and run upright to gain the lead.
-Desperate to keep him safe from Shere Khan, Bagheera unfairly foils Mowgli in his quest to pass the Running.
-Bagheera is confronted by Baloo, but Bagheera caught Mowgli during the test, so Mowgli has failed and is soon to be excluded by the pack.

-Soon, Mowgli is kidnapped by the Bandar-log tribe of monkeys and brought to Shere Khan.
-The tiger scars the unconscious boy, but before he can kill Mowgli, Baloo and Bagheera arrive to save him.
-The rescue is short-lived, as the two are quickly overwhelmed by the monkeys.
-Mowgli is then rescued by Kaa, who scares away the monkeys.

-After Baloo heals him, Bhoot, the albino runt of the wolf cubs, attempts to make Mowgli feel better, but Mowgli angrily rebukes him, sending Bhoot running away in tears just as Mowgli regrets his remarks.
-Later, Mowgli confronts Kaa at her lair on why she saved him.
-As she slithers around him, Kaa explains that Shere Khan has brought the wrath of man into the jungle by killing their cattle and believes Mowgli, being a creature of two worlds, can restore harmony.